boydaihungst/shonenmagazine-downloader/README.md

-# Shonenmagazine-downloader
+# Shonenmagazine-ichicomi-downloader

-Shonenmagazine-downloader script to download + deobfuscation images for manga from shonenmagazine.com
+Shonenmagazine-downloader script to download + deobfuscation images for manga from shonenmagazine.com and ichicomi.com

 ## Installation